MicrosoftEdge/WebView2Feedback/specs/LaunchingRegisteredProtocols.md

   ///
   /// The `NavigationStarting`, `NavigationCompleted, `SourceChanged`,
   /// `ContentLoading`, and `HistoryChanged` events will not be raised, regardless
-  /// of whether the `Cancel` or `Handled` property is set to `TRUE` or
+  /// of whether the `Cancel` property is set to `TRUE` or
   /// `FALSE`.
   ///
   /// If the request is made from a trustworthy origin
   /// (https://w3c.github.io/webappsec-secure-contexts#potentially-trustworthy-origin)
   /// a checkmark box will be displayed that gives the user the option to always allow
   /// the external protocol to launch from this origin.
-If the user checks this box, upon the next
+If the user checks this box, upon the
-  /// request from that origin to the protocol, the event will still be raised.
+  /// next request from that origin to the protocol, the event will still be raised.
   ///
   /// \snippet SettingsComponent.cpp LaunchingExternalProtocol
   HRESULT add_LaunchingExternalProtocol(